FSD Logo - White

 Resilience to climate change

 High temperatures and strong winds eroding soils combined with poor investment in farming infrastructure make Tajikistan highly vulnerable to food insecurity.
-The country needs to increase agricultural resilience and food production methods, or it will suffer economic losses, humanitarian challenges, and environmental degradation from more frequent, intense, and unpredictable climate-related events.
+The country needs to increase agricultural resilience and food production methods, or risks to suffer economic losses, humanitarian challenges, and environmental degradation.

-FSD’s climate change resilience project includes planting trees for phytoremediation purposes, ensuring access to safe water for local communities, and promoting sustainable crop and vegetable production.
+FSD’s climate change resilience project includes planting trees for phytoremediation and reduced erosion purposes, ensuring access to safe water for local communities and guidance on sustainable crops and vegetable production.

 View of the area after planting and second mini truck unloading trees in Tajikistan